cinnamotz/mist4610gp2/README.md

 3. Analysis and Results
 Visualization Description

-The results were visualized using a grouped bar chart (or heatmap):
+The results were visualized using a grouped bar chart:

 X-axis: Boroughs
 Y-axis: Total number of hate crime incidents